Search for dark matter Particles via Invisible Decays in ${}^{46}$Sc Nuclear $\gamma$ Cascades with a CsI(Tl) Detector: Data Analysis

-To identify potential missing gamma events, we examine the co-added energy spectrum, defined as the total energy deposited across all crystals within a single decay event.
-Both data and Monte Carlo simulation show close agreement, with clear total absorption peaks at $\sim 2~\text{MeV}$ ($889~\text{keV} + 1120~\text{keV}$) and single-gamma absorption peaks at $889~\text{keV}$ and $1120~\text{keV}$ (Fig.~\ref{fig:Sc_spectrumAll}).
-These latter peaks correspond to events where one gamma ray is detected while the other escapes, providing the baseline for a missing gamma search.
+To identify potential missing-$\gamma$ events, we examine the co-added energy spectrum, defined as the total energy deposited across all detector crystals within a single decay.
+The spectrum, shown in Fig.~\ref{fig:Sc_spectrumAll}, exhibits a clear total-absorption peak at approximately $2~\mathrm{MeV}$ ($889~\mathrm{keV} + 1120~\mathrm{keV}$) and single-$\gamma$ absorption peaks at $889~\mathrm{keV}$ and $1120~\mathrm{keV}$, corresponding to events in which one $\gamma$ ray is detected while the other escapes the detector volume.
+Good agreement is observed between data and Monte Carlo simulation, with the detector modelling and simulation validation described in Sec.~\ref{sec:monte_carlo}.
+The single-$\gamma$ peaks provide the baseline for the missing-$\gamma$ search, as discussed in the following sections.